 Matt Lillich, the owner and operator of Coastal Tinting and Security Films, attended college at UNC Wilmington, where he got started working with window films.

-“I graduated in 1993 on a Saturday,” Matt tells the Insider in an interview.
-“And on Monday, I was managing the company.”
+“I graduated in 1993 on a Saturday,” Matt says, “and on Monday, I was managing the company.”

 By 1996, he had bought out the owner and relocated the business to Myrtle Beach, where he’s been running it ever since.

 His company installs window products that reduce heat and glare from the sun, and security products that protect glass from breaking.
 As the installation of security films has become a bigger part of the business, Matt changed the name to reflect that at the first of the year— from Coastal Tinting to Coastal Tinting and Security Films.

 The sun control products temper the amount of heat and glare coming through windows, and prevent upholstery and carpeting from fading in the sun without imparting a loss of light.
 They also reduce air conditioning costs and prevent people from having to close their blinds to ameliorate the effects of the sun.

 “There is a distinct satisfaction in knowing that the day I do an installation in a customer’s home, I’ll make that home a more comfortable place,” Matt says.
 “And you have to be very meticulous to do this, which is right up my alley.”

 As technology has become more advanced, he has shifted his focus to high performance safety and security window films that provide increased glass safety and also help eliminate negatives associated with direct sun exposure.
 There’s a light and dark shade, so it offers varying levels of glare and heat control.

 “Most modern homes have a lot of glass,” Matt says.
 “So it leaves many points of vulnerability in the home.”